Chicken Tagine with Apricots and Almonds

 - 4 ounces dried apricots

-- 1 chicken, cut into 8 pieces (2 legs, 2 things, and each breast cut in half crosswise, leaving wings attached)
+- 1 chicken, cut into 8 pieces (2 legs, 2 thighs, and each breast cut in half crosswise, leaving wings attached)

 - 1 teaspoon ground ginger